tinic/NitrogenGenerator/README.md

 1. The core part of this build is the nitrogen membrane.
 For a 50l/h (2cfh) nitrogen flow the nitrogen membrane will be typically in a form a cylinder in the range of 300-500mm (12-15in) in length and 40-60mm (1.5-2.5in) in diameter. \
 \
 Consult the [spec](./docs/MNH-1512A.pdf) pages of the membranes which usually contain tables explaining the required air input vs resulting nitrogen output at different concentrations.
 For practical purposes I would simply ignore any nitrogen concentration under 99.5%.
 Typical air input vs concentrated nitrogen air output ratios are 5:1.
-Focus on models which are in the 50l/h (2cfh) range at 100psi and 99.5%+ nitrogen concentation. \
+Focus on models which are in the 50l/h (2cfh) range at 100psi and 99.5%+ nitrogen concentration. \
 \
 Nitrogen membranes have a maximum input pressure design limit.
 This can range from 80psi to 150psi or higher for special applications.
 Above that the membrane might disintegrate internally.
 Get a variant rated to around 120psi or higher as we targeting 100psi as the system pressure. \
 \
-Membranes have a 'knocking' limit, i.e. maximum pressure differential going into the system when suddendly opening a valve.
+Membranes have a 'knocking' limit, i.e. maximum pressure differential going into the system when suddenly opening a valve.
 This is usually 20-50psi.
 A too high pressure differential can shatter the membrane, completely destroying it.
 We will control this through a needle valve on the input side.
-Most commerical equiment will omit this valve since those systems are usually in a well controlled environment.
+Most commercial equipment will omit this valve since those systems are usually in a well controlled environment.
 I assume the user (me) will make a stupid mistake at some point and I'd rather protect the expensive membrane. \
 \
 Given local prices for nitrogen membranes, which can be in the many thousands of dollars, I sourced my membrane from Alibaba.com.
 Specifically the [MNH-1512A](./docs/MNH-1512A.pdf) model from KL-AIR.
 At the time of this writing it was $400, not including shipping and tariffs.
 I got two, which set me back $1000 in total including shipping. \
 \